yurikazliak/presentation-owasp/README.md

 When important events such as logins, login attempts, and significant transactions are not logged.
 Warnings and errors generate inadequate log messages, or no generate then at all.
 (slide A10 - 2)
 All important events, warnings, errors, suspicious activities must be logged!
+At the end, i'd like to make summary of my presentation: always check user input, validate it, sanitise it, and dont allow input from unprotected sources, and all well be good!
 (slide "thank you")
-So, thats all i want to talk about, thank you for watching!
+Thank you!